diocarvalho/System_Collector/README.md

 get_installed_programs - Returns a list of installed programs. get_hw                - Returns a detailed summary of hardware and network information.

-foir now, just work on windows
+for now, just work on windows